5 places to photograph the best of Sardinia

-Why photograph one island when you can have over 60 to choose from?
-La Maddalena Archipelago is the principal island of an archipelago off the north-eastern corner of Sardinia.
-Granite mountains married with the turquoise blue of the sea form a primary backdrop.
-It also has isolated beaches and uninhabited lands that’ll make for memorable pictures.
+Why photograph one island when you can have over 60 islands and islets to choose from?
+La Maddalena Archipelago is an archipelago off the north-eastern corner of Sardinia.
+There are 7 islands in total here, which include Caprera, Santo Stefano and Santa Maria.
+Its namesake, La Maddelana, is the largest of the group.

 “Granite mountains married with the turquoise blue of the sea form a primary backdrop.”

 Photographing Sardinia is better with a local tour guide!
 I couldn’t have seen as much of the island without the knowledge of a local.
 They can tell you the best time to visit, and the best spots to photograph.

 Photographing Sardinia – Su Nuraxi in Barumini